Dynatrace/dynatrace-api/metric-example/query-by-example.md

 ```
 Host~ 14~.A~ "Alice"~ ~~80° ~(Europe~,~ North~ Africa~)
 ```
-To filter for this name, we can use a combination of `:names` and `:filter` and use our quoted version for the filter matcher to create a valid selector that uses special characters:
+To filter for this name, we can the `:filter` transformation and use our quoted version for the matcher to create a valid selector that uses special characters:
 ```
-builtin:host.disk.avail
-: names
-: filter(
+custom_metric
+  :filter(
 	  eq(
-		dt.entity.host.name,
+		  host,
 		  "Host 14.A ~"Alice~" ~~80° (Europe, North Africa)"
 	  )
   )
 ```

 ## Scenario 19: Two Metrics with Two Different Entity Selectors